 Rally ID: US176

 In reviewing the latest NCPDP Implementation Guide (October 2016), it was determined that updates must be made to the VistA files corresponding to Data Elements.
-This story concerns the addition of the field C01-4N, Original Manufacturer Product ID.
+This story concerns the addition of the fields C01-4N, Original Manufacturer Product ID and C02-4P, Original Manufacturer Product ID Qualifier.

-The new field definition will be added to File 9002313.91, BPS NCPDP FIELD DEFS, in our test environment.
-That file will be included in our patch, so that the new field will be included in the KIDS Build.
-When the KIDS Build is installed, the new field will be automatically added to File 9002313.91.
+The new field definitions will be added to File 9002313.91, BPS NCPDP FIELD DEFS, in our test environment.
+That file will be included in our patch, so that the new fields will be included in the KIDS Build.
+When the KIDS Build is installed, the new fields will be automatically added to File 9002313.91.

 The data dictionary for file 9002313.91, BPS NCPDP FIELD DEFS, will be sent with data to the target sites.
 The table below describes how the file is to be included in the KIDS Build.